 In some children and teens, symptoms may be hard to detect: the parent may be able to describe how their child acts when their blood glucose is low or high to give the school diabetes team a better clue as to what a child’s personal reaction to highs and lows look like.

 In-class testing is preferred – this prevents lost educational time due to walking down to the office, testing, and walking back.
 Those minutes add up!
 Testing in class also allows for other students to learn about diabetes management and act as extra sets of eyes for the teacher to help keep the student with diabetes safe at school.

 Many students can check their own blood glucose level and should be encouraged to do so to promote independence.
 Other students will need supervision.
 Younger students or those reluctant to test themselves may need the task performed by a school nurse or trained school personnel.
 Remember – any student with diabetes may need assistance if they are experiencing low blood glucose (hypoglycemia), even those who can usually perform their own blood glucose monitoring.

 The Diabetes Foundation of Mississippi can help with a free training program available upon request.
-DFM volunteers will go to your school or daycare center to present an in-service “Sweet Subject School Diabetes Education” program.
+DFM volunteers will go to your school or daycare center to present a “Sweet Subject School Diabetes Education” program.
 The presentation lasts about 45 minutes with additional time provided for questions.
-We will provide the school or daycare with an emergency box with a blood glucose meter and supplies to treat high and low blood glucose is there are students with diabetes.
+We will provide the school or daycare with an emergency box with a blood glucose meter and supplies to treat high and low blood glucose if there are students with diabetes.